babelouest/glewlwyd/docs/SCOPE.md

 ## Additional authentication schemes

 In this section, you can add one or more authentication schemes to the scope.
-You can gather authentication schemes in groups to allow multiple authentication factor, and you can have multiple groups to force more than one additional authentication factor.
+You can gather authentication schemes in groups to allow multiple authentication factor, you can have multiple groups to force more than one additional authentication factor.

+You can specify the number of schemes required by group to authenticate, this option is useful if you want to enforce security for a scope but letting users the choice of schemes to use. e.g., a scope can have one group with 4 schemes and 2 schemes required.

 The authentication group model can be represented as the following schema: